 Sometimes when dealing with many applications that need similar functionality, the best thing to do is to write functions directly to the SQL Server system's schema.
-This enables all databases within the server to execute the function as though it was a regular expansion of the T-SQL language.

 Here I describe the way to do it.
 I used the example of a mathematical function to solve the equation Ax^2 + Bx + C = 0 and constructed a T-SQL function called fn_qsol to solve it.